 In short, the Florida toll quagmire conspires to pressure you to buying a toll pass from the car rental agency.
 While this might make sense in some cases, many travelers—especially those on a longer vacation—find that buying their own passes is a better value.

 Free Visitor Toll Pass for Pickups at Orlando Airport

 There’s an easier and cheaper way to pay for Florida tolls in a rental car.
 Picking up your rental car at MCO?
 The Central Florida Expressway Authority is piloting a new automated toll payment solution for visitors traveling to Florida and renting a car from the Orlando International Airport called Visitor Toll Pass.
 Travelers must be picking up and returning their rental vehicle at Orlando International Airport to participate.

-Ultimately, the Visitor Toll Pass will save renters as much as 80 percent compared to rental car toll programs, plus an additional 23 percent savings on tolls.
-For now, during the pilot program, you can reserve a Visitor Toll Pass for free for travel throughout Florida.
+The Visitor Toll Pass will typically save renters as much as 80 percent compared to rental car toll programs, plus an additional 23 percent savings on tolls.

 Non-Florida Toll Passes That Work in Florida

 You might already own a toll pass that will work in Florida.
 If so, it makes sense to bring it with you and use it in your rental car.
 Live in the South?
 If you have a portable transponder from either Georgia’s Peach Pass or North Carolina’s Quick Pass, you can use it in a rental car on a Florida trip.
 The Northeast’s E-ZPass now works on roads operated by the Central Florida Expressway Authority but, alas, not Florida’s Turnpike.